checkinindza/MonopolyNew/README.md

 Honestly?
 Everything about this project was new to me.

-- As I mentioned before, I never used Java, so that was new.
+- As I mentioned before, I never used Java
-- I never tried to create a UI, so this was also new to me.
+- I never tried to create a UI
-- Never used build automation tools like Maven/Gradle, so this was also new to me
+- Never used build automation tools like Maven/Gradle

 # TL:DR;